pivorodrigues/devopstips/acsa.md

 - **File Gateway**

 	- File Gateway - For flat files, stored directly on S3.

+- **Volume Gateway**

+	- **Stored Volumes** - Entire Dataset is store on site and is asynchronously backed to S3.

+	- **Cached Volumes** - Entire Dataset is stored on S3 and the most frequently accessed data is cached on site.

+- **Gateway Virtual Tape Library**